Comparison of Outcome of Sitting versus Lateral Position Undergoing Spinal Anesthesia for Cesarean Section

-OBJECTIVE: To compare outcomes of sitting versus lateral position in patients undergoing spinal anaesthesia for caesarean section in terms of frequencies of hemodynamic stability and patients comfort.
+Objective: To compare the outcomes of sitting versus lateral position in patients undergoing spinal anaesthesia for caesarean section in terms of frequencies of hemodynamic stability and patients’ comfort.

 Conclusion: The study concludes that both sitting and lateral positions have similar effects in terms of level of comfort and hemodynamic stability.
 However, patients generally found lateral position very comfortable.